-A data breach is an incident that results in a loss, theft, deletion, unauthorised sharing or unauthorised access to personal data, for example, leaving unit health forms on the bus, letting someone else use your GO account or sending a group email without bcc-ing the contacts.
+A data breach is an incident that results in a loss, theft, deletion, unauthorised sharing or unauthorised access to personal data, this includes:

 Will I be held responsible for any data breach that I may make?

-We understand that sometimes things go wrong.
-If you inappropriately share data deliberately eg by not following policies and procedures or selling data on, then that is a breach of the Code of Conduct which may affect your membership.
-However, if it was a genuine accident, for example something got stolen or you sent an email by mistake to the wrong person, then we’ll do our best to help you.
-Our Data protection team will be able to advise you.
+Yes, if you cause a breach by not following Girlguiding policies and procedures or selling data on, this is a breach of the Code of Conduct which may affect your membership.
+However, if the breach was the result of an accident then we’ll do our best to help you.
+All breaches should be reported to the Data Protection team.

 How soon after I notice a breach do I have to report it?

 Immediately, but no longer than 24 hours after the breach has occurred.
 To report this contact our Data Protection team at [email protected] or call us on 020 7834 6242 ext.
 3060.

 I’ve lost my phone which contains member and parent data.
 What should I do?

 This is a data breach and must be reported to the Data Protection team immediately.
 Please fill out the data breach notification form and provide as much information as possible.
 Phones and other electronic devices that hold Girlguiding data must be password protected as they hold personal information of members or parents.